Phoenix Children's Hospital Executive Bios

 Mr. Logan is a certified public accountant, an accredited senior appraiser and accredited in business valuation by the American Institute of Certified Public Accountants.
 He is a graduate of Ohio State University, where he received a Master of Science in Hospital and Health Services Administration.

-Vice President of Critical Care Services
+Chief Nursing Officer (interim) and Vice President, Critical Care Services

 Prior to joining Phoenix Children’s, Julie was the Chief Nursing Officer at Havasu Regional Medical Center in Lake Havasu City, AZ.
 Under Julie’s leadership, Havasu Regional implemented key initiatives that led to many improvements including work design processes that resulted in the accomplishment of Meaningful Use Stage 1 achievement, increased employee satisfaction, top box patient satisfaction scores, a 30% improvement of “on time” starts in the OR, and reductions of HACs and Harms.